NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 - **Experiment toggles**: Support A/B or multivariate testing.

 > [!NOTE]
 > True **A/B testing**, involving consistent user assignment, behavioural metrics, and statistical comparison, typically requires additional tooling to manage variant bucketing, exposure logging, and result analysis.
-In such cases, dedicated services may be more appropriate.
+In such cases, dedicated services are more appropriate, as the solutions can be subtle and mathematically complex (be aware of ["Optional Stopping" or "Peeking Bias"](https://www.evanmiller.org/how-not-to-run-an-ab-test.html)).
+We do not want to have to re-invent them.
 Teams are encouraged to start simple, and evolve their approach as feature granularity, targeting precision, analytical needs, and user expectations increase.

 - **Ops toggles**: Provide operational control for performance or reliability.
 - **Permission toggles**: Enable features based on user roles or attributes.